HSF/packaging/RelocatableSoftware/README.md

 - Relative RPATHs, both on [OS X](http://www.kitware.com/blog/home/post/510) and [Linux](http://linux.die.net/man/8/ld.so)
 - Lookup paths when implementing "Plugin" architectures

+**NOTE**: Remember to document the odd difference in behaviour of `$ORIGIN` between link and run times.
+Basically, it appears that binutils `ld` *does not* expand it at link time, which can result in error messages about needing `-rpath-link`.
+This *appears* to be a [missing feature or bug in binutils](https://sourceware.org/bugzilla/show_bug.cgi?id=16936)

 Self-Location of Compiled and Interpreted Executables
 =====================================================